#cityforall

 Through the two years of the Denveright outreach process, we have boldly said that we want a Denver that is INCLUSIVE, COMPLETE, and AUTHENTIC.
 This inspiring vision is in stark contrast with the zoning map that shows predominate Single Unit zoning in our neighborhoods.
 SU zoning results in neighborhoods that are income-segregated and inaccessible to average working-class people.
 As a result, Denver workers are forced to live in the suburbs and commute to work contributing to traffic and pollution.

 So what can we do about it?
 As our mothers taught us, we should share.
 Our neighborhoods can accommodate more residents if we permit the 5,000–6,000 square foot structures that are already allowed in the SU zoning to contain up to four dwelling units.
 Both “Urban House” and “Suburban House” building forms can accommodate 1–4 units without changing their exterior appearance or size.
-Weather by renovation of existing homes or development of new ones, we can significantly increase the supply of housing near jobs and services and reduce the need for driving.
+Whether by renovation of existing homes or development of new ones, we can significantly increase the supply of housing near jobs and services and reduce the need for driving.
 And because the four units on a lot share the cost of land and are smaller (1,000–1,500 SF), they are inherently more affordable.

 Left: Comparison of floor plans showing how four homes can occupy the same space as one large single-unit home.
 Right: Front elevations showing how a four-home structure can have the same size and appearance as one large single-home structure.